swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   ) -> (unwritten: S.Iterator, index: Index)
     where S: Sequence, Base == UnsafeMutableBufferPointer<S.Element>

-  /// Initializes the buffer slice's memory with the given elements.
+  /// Initializes the buffer slice's memory with with every element of the source.
   ///
   /// Prior to calling the `initialize(fromContentsOf:)` method on a buffer slice,
   /// the memory it references must be uninitialized,